geosolutions-it/geonode-training/GN4/010_DJANGO_INTRO.md

 The basic setup consists of installing **Python**, **Virtualenv**, and **Django**.

-## Vitualenvs
+## Virtual environments
-Using virtual environments is not mandatory, but it’s highly recommended.
+Using virtual environments (_virtualenvs_) is not mandatory, but it’s highly recommended.
 If you are just getting started, it’s better to start with the right foot.

 When developing Web sites or Web projects with Django, it’s very common to have to install external libraries to support the development.
-Using virtual environments, each project you develop will have its isolated environment.
-So the dependencies won’t clash.
+Using virtual environments, each project you develop will have its isolated environment, so that the dependencies won’t clash.
 It also allows you to maintain in your local machine projects that run on different Django versions.

 - In order to create a `virtualenv`, it is necessary to install some system packages.
 In a Ubuntu system, as an instance, we can rely on `Python 3.8` and `Virtualenverapper`